 Elective courses, workshops and conferences are open to educators who are not seeking a MEd degree or graduate certificate but wish to improve their professional knowledge and teaching skills.

-The Master of Education (MEd) degree program at Weber State University is practice-oriented with the primary focus of enhancing knowledge, skills and attitudes of educators.
+The Master of Education (MEd) degree program, as part of the Moyes College of Education Graduate Studies in Education program, is practice-oriented with the primary focus of enhancing knowledge, skills and attitudes of educators.
 In support of the conceptual framework, "Student Achievement: Students, Teachers and Communities Working Together," the goals of the curriculum reflect an emphasis on preparing master teachers:

 - who are reflective of their own practices and their impact on students.